Skip to main content

 How does ITIL align IT with business goals?

-ITIL aligns IT with business goals by defining service value and ensuring every process supports strategic outcomes.
+ITIL aligns IT with business goals by defining service value, ensuring every IT process supports strategic outcomes, and fostering collaboration between IT and business teams.

 What are ITIL guiding principles?